aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Spuder.md

 - animstate set to 109
 - `Blosh` sound plays
+- Camera moves to look at this enemy, but zoomed in
 - Yield for 1.25 seconds
+- Camera moves to look near the center between this enemy and `playerdata[0]`
 - animstate set to 111
 - `Wub` sound plays on loop using `sounds[9]` with 0.7 pitch
 - The amount of bubbles to throw is determined which depends on if `hp` is less than `maxhp` / 2 floored.
 If it's not, it's 1 bubble thrown and if it is, it's 2 bubbles